 - Local game stores — Sometimes have old inventory at reasonable prices

-- Card shows and conventions — Dealers often bring rare items
+- Card shows and conventions — Dealers often bring rare items; opportunity to inspect before buying

 Pro tips: